Fuzss/modresources/README.md

 Content for **@heyitsfuzs** mod pages found on [CurseForge](https://www.curseforge.com/members/fuzs/projects) and [Modrinth](https://modrinth.com/user/Fuzs).
 The full pages are generated from individual files using a private tool.

 ## `./update`
-Mod files for Forge's update checker system.
-The files are automatically refreshed locally from Gradle buildscripts whenever a new Forge release is published.
+Mod files for NeoForge's / Forge's update checker system.
+The files are automatically refreshed locally from Gradle buildscripts whenever a new NeoForge / Forge release is published.